abonello/riddle-game-app/README.md

 Clean the templates using base.html

+Build contact form

+Better text for **About** including rules for game, input types expected.
+Case insensitive, No extra characters expected, numbers as text.
+Attempt 2 and 3 can accept the answer all typed in one of the text fields.
+(Just a visual clue)

 Put more images and increase the game to 10 riddles.

 How can I prevent certain routes from being accessed directly.
 I want them to